jakevandervaate/sitesync/README.md

 ## Directories

 These repo features 4 directories and a config file.
-The 4 directories are "assets", "ccontent", "local", and "public".
+The 4 directories are "assets", "content", "local", and "public".

 ### Assets